 - A pilot was run between December 2019 and March 2020.
 Six hospitals in England took part and trialled the questionnaires and REDCap.

-- In Spring 2021, QOMS has launched nationally and is now open to all OMFS units in the UK.
+- In summer 2021, QOMS launched nationally and is now open to all OMFS units in the UK.

 Return to Table of contents